AdKats/AdKats/README.md

     <li>
         <b>Player Assist.</b>
         Player's want to play with their friends, but you don't want to imbalance the teams?
-The assist command lets any player join the weak team to help them out and squad up with friends without hurting the server.
+The assist command lets any player join the weak team to help them out and squad up with friends without hurting server balance.
     </li>
     <li>
         <b>Yell/Say Pre-Recording.</b>
         Use numbers to reference predefined messages.
-Avoid typing long reasons or messages. e.g. @kill player 3
+Avoid typing long reasons or messages. e.g. /kill player 3
     </li>
     <li>
         <b>Server Rule Management.</b>
-        Server rules can be listed, requests for rules logged, rules targeted at players, and rules can be distributed between servers automatically.
+        Server rules can be listed, requests for rules logged, rules targeted at other players, and rules can be distributed between servers automatically.
     </li>
     <li>
         <b>External Controller API.</b>
-        AdKats can be controlled from outside the game through systems like BFAdminCP 2.0+, and through other plugins like Insane Limits.
-For example, you can issue AdKats punish commands from Insane Limits or ProconRulz and have them logged like any other admin command.
+        AdKats can be controlled from outside the game through systems like the BFAdminCP and through other plugins like Insane Limits.
+For example, you can issue AdKats punish commands from Insane Limits or ProconRulz and have them logged against the player's profile like any other admin command.
     </li>
     <li>
         <b>Internal Implementation of TeamSwap.</b>